AB-Ares/Te_HF_Conversion/README.md

 # Te_HF_Conversion

-Conversion of the elastic thickness of the lithosphere to the planetary heat flow..
+Conversion of the elastic thickness of the lithosphere to the planetary heat flow.

 ## Description